-If you want to enrapture your friends with a fiery performance, whilst simultaneously benefitting from the boost of a coffee and the kick of a stiff drink, this is the recipe for you.
+Practically everyone loves coffee, booze, and fire – but when those three ingredients come together in one dazzling drink, the effect is synergistic.
+If you want to enrapture your friends with a fiery performance, while simultaneously benefitting from the boost of coffee and the kick of a stiff drink, this is the recipe for you.

 What is Spanish Coffee?

 While there are variations, in general, this is an exciting coffee cocktail made with coffee liqueur, rum, and coffee (1).
 It’s often topped in extravagant ways with things like whipped cream, chocolate shavings or syrup, and a maraschino cherry.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

 Although the coffee liqueur, rum, and coffee are still present (as well as those exciting toppings!), there is one very important extra step added to the process: FIRE!